GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 - First you need to [Install Gluu](https://gluu.org/docs/ce/installation-guide/install/) on one of the servers.
 It will be referred to as the "primary" for the sake of simplification.
 Once everything is configured, there will be no primary in the multi-master configuration

-!!!
-Warning
-    Make sure to use a separate NGINX/Load-balancing server FQDN as hostname.

-- A separate NGINX server is necessary because replicating a Gluu server to a different hostname breaks the functionality of the Gluu web page when using a hostname other than what is in the certificates.
-For example, if I use idp1.example.com as my host and copy that to a second server (e.g. idp2.example.com), the process of accessing the site on idp2.example.com, even with replication, will fail authentication due to a hostname conflict.
-So if idp1 fails, you won't be able to use Gluu Server effectively

 - On all of the non-primary Gluu Cluster members (not the NGINX server), [download the Gluu packages](https://gluu.org/docs/ce/installation-guide/install/) but **don't run `setup.py` yet**!

 - On the primary Gluu Server, log in to the chroot and cd to `/install/community-edition-setup/`

 - After setup was completed on the primary server, a file named "setup.properties.last" was created in the same directory.
 We want to copy the `/install/community-edition-setup/setup.properties.last` file from the first install to the other servers as `setup.properties`.
-This will allow us to to maintain the same configuration across the nodes.
-(Here I have SSH access to my other server outside the Gluu chroot)
+This will allow us to to maintain the same configuration across the nodes.(Here I have SSH access to my other server outside the Gluu chroot)

-If you do not have `scp` command, you must install `openssh-client`.
+If you do not have `scp` command you must install `openssh-client`:

 ```
 apt-get install openssh-client

 ```
+!!!
+Note
+    Make sure that all your hosts file have the correct configuration to point the Ips of all IDPs and loadbalancer to the responding hostnames.
+For us all three servers have the following added in `/etc/hosts`.

+    ```
+    45.55.232.15    loadbalancer.example.org (NGINX server) -- for us this has not been setup yet
+    159.203.126.10  idp1.example.org (Gluu Server 3.1.5 on Ubuntu 16.04)
+    138.197.65.243  idp2.example.org (Gluu Server 3.1.5 on Ubuntu 16.04)

+    ```

-Otherwise, continue to the following command, changing `myuser@idp2.example.org` to your login credentials for each IDP server you're setting :
+Otherwise continue to the following command changing `myuser@idp2.example.org` to your login credentials for each idp server your sending it to :

 ```